izabelcavassim/WorkshopQCBio_trial/README.md

 The data is placed in a folder called **Data** in the same directory as users folder.
-In the following tutorial I am using one individual as an example **ERR1019076**, but we could do the same analyses with every individual.
+In the following tutorial I am using one individual as an example **ERR1019076**, but we could do the same analyses with every Simon's diversity individual.

 Mapping reads against a reference genome
 -----------------------------------